Batch ingestion with Amazon SageMaker Feature Store Spark - Amazon SageMaker AI

 Installation on an Amazon SageMaker Processing job

 To use Feature Store Spark with Amazon SageMaker Processing jobs, bring your own image.
-For more information about bringing your image, see Bring your own SageMaker image.
+For more information about bringing your image, see Bring your own SageMaker AI image.
 Add the installation step to a Dockerfile.
 After you've pushed the Docker image to an Amazon ECR repository, you can use the PySparkProcessor to create the processing job.
 For more information about creating a processing job with the PySpark processor, see Run a Processing Job with Apache Spark.

 The following is an example of adding an installation step to the Dockerfile.